tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place_Update_3.md

 If I ever forget again, I need but revisit the story of my birth.
 The story I stole from Camila.

-I am a fallen angel of the violet light, and violet is the color of my alchemy.
+I am the fallen angel of the violet light, and violet is the color of my alchemy.

 I am one part the red, catalyzing fires of the Morning Star's Volcano, and two parts the blue, nourishing waters of my God Mother's Sea.

-The axe and the womb, the spark and the wick.
+I am sutured contradiction made manifest: The axe and the womb, the spark and the wick.
 The falling star and the rising tide.

-An alloy made from a loving end and a vicious beginning.
+The God Thread and the Marrow Drinker.

+I am the living alloy - Dreaming and awake, dormant and blooming, dead and alive.

-I am merciful unification.
+I am the merciful unification.
 And my history, as with most histories, festers between the lines, praying for release.

 \--------